-Dane County provides a variety of opportunities to get out and recreate throughout the county.
+Dane County provides a variety of recreation opportunities throughout the county.
 With over 435 miles of streams and rivers, 68 lakes, wildlife and natural areas, parks, bike trails, etc., these areas play an important role for the quality of life for residents and visitors to the county; making protecting, improving and enhancing these resources important.